Rainer Werner Fassbinder: Early life

 Fassbinder's parents were cultured members of the bourgeoisie.
 His father concentrated on his career, which he saw as a means to inspire his passion for writing poetry.
 His mother largely ignored him as well, spending the majority of her time with her husband working on his career.
 In 1951, Liselotte Pempeit and Helmut Fassbinder divorced.
 Helmut moved to Cologne while Liselotte raised her son as a single parent in Munich.
-In order to support herself and her child, Pempeit took in boarders and found employment as a German to English translator.
+To support herself and her child, Pempeit took in boarders and found employment as a German to English translator.
 When she was working, she often sent her son to the cinema to pass time.
 Later in life, Fassbinder claimed that he saw at least one film a day, sometimes as many as four per day.
 During this period, Pempeit was often away from her son for long periods while she recuperated from tuberculosis.
 In his mother's absence, Fassbinder was looked after by his mother's tenants and friends.
-As he was often left alone, he became used to the independence and thus, became a juvenile delinquent.
+As he was often left alone, he became used to the independence and later became a juvenile delinquent.
 He clashed with his mother's younger lover Siegfried, who lived with them when Fassbinder was around eight or nine years old.
 He had a similar difficult relationship with the much older journalist Wolff Eder (c.1905–71), who became his stepfather in 1959.
 Early in his adolescence, Fassbinder came out as bisexual.